What Solution Architects Should Consider When Choosing a New Content Platform

 What Is Your Primary Awareness Pain Point?

-Your current CMS may be expensive, outdated and doesn’t support your digital strategy properly.
+Your current CMS may be expensive, outdated and unsupportive of your digital strategy.
 Other common issues include:

 - Can’t be upgraded